 Two of the most common ones in ACLS certification training are the H’s and T’s, which enable students to remember the causes of cardiac arrest.

-Whether you are just beginning your journey with ACLS training or could simply use a refresher, here’s everything you need to know about the H’s and T’s.
+Whether you are just beginning your journey with ACLS training or could simply use a refresher, here’s everything you need to know about the H’s and T’s that cause cardiac arrest.

-While H’s and T’s are most frequently associated with what’s known as pulseless electrical activity (PEA), they can also contribute to ventricular fibrillation (VF), ventricular tachycardia (VT) and asystole.
+While H’s and T’s in ACLS are most frequently associated with what’s known as pulseless electrical activity (PEA), they can also contribute to ventricular fibrillation (VF), ventricular tachycardia (VT), and asystole.

-Because there are multiple angles to approach things, it’s important that the individual delivering care assess the patient’s medical history, evaluate his or her ECG and take into consideration any situational or environmental factors.
+Because there are multiple angles to approach things, it’s vital that the individual delivering care assess the patient’s medical history, evaluate their ECG, identify the H's and T's, and consider any situational or environmental factors at play.

 This facilitates a more accurate diagnosis and subsequent treatment plan.